dqian3/autobahn-artifact/README.md

 After installation finishes, navigate to `autobahn-artifact/benchmark` and run `pip install -r requirements.txt`.

 #### Manual installation
-If not using `install_deps.sh` make sure to:
+If not using `install_deps.sh`, but installing the dependencies manually, make sure to:
 - update your distribution: `sudo apt-get update`
-- use the script here: https://bootstrap.pypa.io/get-pip.py and not apt-get, and update the `PATH` environment variable to point to the location of pip.
+- pip might already be installed.
+Remove it, and install it from here: https://bootstrap.pypa.io/get-pip.py.
+Do not use apt-get.
+Update the `PATH` environment variable to point to the location of pip.

 ### Building code: